NilPointer-Software/bdfd-wiki/src/premium/awaitReactions.md

 ```
 $awaitReactions[<command name;reaction>;...]
 ```

 ## Parameters
-- `command name`: It's the name which will be used inside `$reaction[]` callback.
+- `command name`: The name which will be used inside the `$reaction[]` callback.
-- `reaction`: It awaits the given emoji.
-Emoji must be either in Unicode or in discord emoji id format.
+- `reaction`: The reaction to await.
+The reaction must be either a Unicode Emoji or a Discord custom emoji id.

 ## Example
 ```